Legal Definition Under Georgia State Law

 The purpose of short-term disability is to help you deal with expenses when you are unable to work.
 Most people do not have savings available to cover expenses for longer than a few weeks, so short-term disability offers a safety net if you have a sudden loss of income.

-Typical short-term disability policies will cover a portion of your income—often, it’s around 60% of your average wage.
+Typical short-term disability policies will cover a portion of your income—often, it’s around 60% of your average wage, according to the Georgia Department of Public Safety (GDPS).
 Most policies will also only cover a few months, generally between three and six months, of being unable to work.

 You can purchase a short-term disability plan on your own.
 Or, some employers offer to pay for a plan on your behalf, in whole or in part.
 When an employer purchases the plan, there may be additional strings attached, such as the requirement to use all of your sick days before your coverage applies.